 The church extended the pastoral call to Dale Mullinix later the same year.
 Pastor Mullinix was an excellent expository preacher.
 With the new pastor in place, the church sensed a need to provide permanent housing for its pastor.
 The church built the parsonage in 1988.
 During Pastor Mullinix’s ministry, the church expanded its missions ministry the most, taking on several missionaries for regular prayer and financial support.
 By 1997, the church retired the chapel mortgage in anticipation of its twenty-fifth anniversary celebration.
 In January, 2007, Pastor Mullinix left Grace Bible Chapel to pastor Grace Baptist Church in Roanoke, VA.

-In 2008 Grace Chapel extended the pastoral call to Matthew Jury.
-Since 2008 Pastor Jury has been leading in the revitalization of the church.
+2008-June 2019 Grace Chapel extended the pastoral call to Matthew Jury.

 Through the course of this retelling of the church’s history, we have not mentioned many people who worshiped and served Christ at Grace Bible Chapel; there are simply too many to name.
 Nor have we been able to point to the countless life changes that occurred as a result of Grace’s ministry.
 We have also identified several pastors of Grace Bible Chapel.
 In each case, these men were the church’s leaders, but any successes that the church has enjoyed over its history has been the direct result of Christ pouring His grace into the church.
 Whenever Christ is exalted from the pulpit and in the lives of the congregation, Christ will do what only He can do — change lives.